amueller69/Law-School-Notes/Bar-Review/Evidence.md

 * To impeach a witness simply means to attack or cast doubt on the credibility/believability of their testimony;
   * Almost always by the cross-examining party during or after the cross-examination, as it rarely makes sense for examining-party to impeach their own witness (although technically you are permitted to under FRE 607)
   * Impeachment can occur by targeting a number of different aspects of a witnesses and their testimony.
-The main ones are:
+The main vulnerabilities are:
-    * Truthfulness of W's testimony - attempt to show that W is intentionally lying or purposefully embellishing testimony
+    * Truthfulness/sincerity of W - W is dishonest person and is intentionally lying, or has personal bias causing them to embellish their testimony
-    * Sincerity of W's testimony - , or is following a memorized script that does not represent their actual knowledge/memory/thoughts, etc.
-    * Ability of W to perceive/recall what they are testifying about -
+    * Ability of W to accurately recall what they are testifying about - W could have poor memory, get things confused
+    * Ability of W to communicate - ambiguity and inconsistencies in W's testimony
+    * Ability of W to have accurately perceived subject of testimony - W could be hard of hearing, have poor eyesight or obstructed view
   * The inverse of impeachment, in which party seeks to build the credibility of a witness (sometimes called bolstering) is generally not allowed unless it is in response to W's character being attacked by opposing party
     * Introducing character evidence in defense of W's credibility after truthfulness was attacked by opposing party is known as **rehabilitation**
     * That the attack be directed at truthfulness is important; no rehabilitation if W attacked for bias, mental/sensory defect